beginning of content

 Things that can protect your strength and emotional wellbeing are:

-It’s important to look after your social and emotional wellbeing.
-Strength can come from family, friends, and community.
+These factors are all connected and it's important to look after all aspects of your social and emotional wellbeing.
+Draw strength from family, friends and community.

 What factors can affect my social emotional wellbeing?

-Factors that can affect the social emotional wellbeing of Aboriginal and Torres Strait Islander people include:
+Factors that can affect your social and emotional wellbeing may include:

-The impact of racial discrimination is important.
+Racial discrimination and social exclusion impact on wellbeing.
 Most people who have experienced racial discrimination report feelings of psychological distress.

 The Stolen Generations

-Australian governments and churches took thousands of Aboriginal and Torres Strait Islander children from their families.
+Since colonisation, Australian governments and churches took thousands of Aboriginal and/or Torres Strait Islander children from their families.
+Children were placed in institutions or adopted by families outside of their communities.
 These children are known as the Stolen Generations.

-The exact number of children who were removed isn’t known.
-Very few families have been left unaffected.
+The exact number of children who were taken isn't known.
+Very few families were not affected.
 Some families had 3 generations of children removed.

-In 2008, Prime Minister Kevin Rudd offered a formal apology to members of the Stolen Generations.
-This was on behalf of the Australian parliament.
+In 2008, Prime Minister Kevin Rudd offered an apology to the Stolen Generations on behalf of the Australian parliament.

 When you've got a lot going on it's normal to feel sad, angry or stressed.
 But if you have been feeling sad for more than 2 weeks this could be a sign of depression.
 And if you find yourself worrying too much, you may be experiencing anxiety.